-For those of you out there wondering what a movie composer is, a brief definition is the person in charge of the score of a film.
+For those of you out there wondering what a movie composer is, a brief definition is a person in charge of the score of a film.
 Which pertains to the creation of original music.

-They write the score according to the wishes and explanation of the director.
+They write the score according to the wishes and explanations of the director.
 They record demos of the score and play them to a creative team for feedback.
 Looking for how well the music accompanies the scene.